joseph-nagel/vartorch/README.md

-# Variational Bayesian inference with PyTorch
+# Variational inference for Bayesian neural nets

 <p float="left">
   <img src="assets/bnn.png" alt="Bayesian neural network" height="300" align="left">
   <img src="assets/uncertainty.svg" alt="Posterior uncertainty" height="300" align="center">
 </p>

-This project establishes a toolbox for variational Bayesian inference with PyTorch.
+This project implements variational inference for Bayesian neural networks with PyTorch.
-For the moment, the focus is on Bayesian neural networks for classification problems.
-Multivariate Gaussians with diagonal covariances are used as variational distributions.
-More general posterior approximations will be integrated in the future, though.
-Demonstrations are provided on the basis of half-moons data and the MNIST dataset.
+While the computational expense is expected to increase in comparison to classical model training, the approach enables a means of uncertainty quantification in deep learning.
+Only classification problems can be addressed at this point.
+Another limitation is that the variational distribution, which acts as a parametric posterior approximation, is restricted to a multivariate Gaussian with a diagonal covariance matrix.